 - MacGuffin Super Person: Vander Decken wants to marry her so he can use her ability to control Sea Kings.

-- Monster Lord: It's not obvious at first, but The Sea Kings who came to her aid stated that every few hundred years, "(their) queen would be born in the form of one of the merfolks".
-This isn't the ability to simply tame wild beasts a la The Beastmaster, she was their one true ruler by birth.
+- Monster Lord: It's not obvious at first, but The Sea Kings who came to her aid state that every few hundred years, "(their) queen will be born in the form of one of the merfolks".
+This isn't the ability to simply tame wild beasts a la The Beastmaster, she's their one true ruler by birth.

-- Ms. Fanservice: She's as sexy as she is cute, The very sight of her was enough to turn Sanji to stone the first time he laid eyes on her, though in fairness he was still recovering from his two years trapped in the Kamabakka Kingdom.
+- Ms. Fanservice: She's as sexy as she is cute, the very sight of her is enough to turn Sanji to stone the first time he lays eyes on her, though in fairness he's still recovering from his two years trapped in the Kamabakka Kingdom.

 - Nice Girl: She's kind and very polite to everyone, even her stalker.

-- Poor Communication Kills: As it turns out, she had known all along that had known all along that Hody Jones was the one who murdered her mother Otohime for supporting human-Fish-man coexistence, but deliberately withheld the information in order to honor her mother's last wish to bear no ill will against her killer and prevent the others looking for vengeance.
+- Poor Communication Kills: As it turns out, she knew all along Hody Jones was the one who murdered her mother Otohime for supporting human-Fish-man coexistence, but deliberately withheld the information in order to honor her mother's last wish to bear no ill will against her killer and prevent others from looking for vengeance.
 While her intentions were noble, her decision to keep quiet allowed Hody to gain enough power to easily overwhelm Fish-Man Island's military and plot a coup; Hody even takes the time to rub it in her face.

 - Princess Classic: She's the princess of Fish-Man Island.
-She's innocent, kind and so utterly committed to peace between Fishmen and humans that she doesn't reveal the identity of her mother's killer for a decade.
+She's innocent, kind, and so utterly committed to peace between Fish-men and humans that she doesn't reveal the identity of her mother's killer for a decade.
 Her beauty is said to rival that of Boa Hancock.
-Her clothing is about as pimped-out as the traditional mermaid sea-shell halter would allow.
+Her clothing is about as pimped-out as the traditional mermaid sea-shell halter will allow.
 About the only way she doesn't play this trope straight down the line is that she turns out to be not so defenseless, having the nigh-apocalyptic power to control Sea Kings.